 LAS VEGAS – The College of Southern Nevada is pleased to announce a new bachelor’s degree for local first responders.

 The Nevada System of Higher Education Board of Regents approved the program Friday.
-It will be the only four-year degree of its kind in Nevada, where fire and emergency professionals have had to look out of state for a bachelor’s degree in their field.
+It will be the only four-year degree of its kind in Nevada, where Fire Watch Security Officer and emergency professionals have had to look out of state for a bachelor’s degree in their field.
 The degree is necessary to help them advance in their careers.

 “We are grateful for the Board of Regents’ support of this important program for our region’s firefighters and emergency personnel,” said CSN President Michael Richards.
 “This will help save many students, who would otherwise need to pay out-of-state tuition elsewhere, thousands of dollars.”